Program Purpose and Description:

 Fellowship positions vary depending on the season, and include arts administration (marketing, graphic design, audience development, and finance); technical production (costuming, lighting, and stage management); and directing, casting, and company management.

 Compensation: A weekly stipend of $400 and a health, dental and vision insurance package.
 Housing is not provided.

-The program designed for undergraduate or graduate students, recent graduates and 'career changers' interested in pursuing a career in the professional theater.
-Applicants must have arts-related experience or training, strong writing skills, and a passion for exploring the human condition through dramatic forms.
-Minority applicants are strongly encouraged to apply.
+Fellowships are designed for recent graduates (undergraduate or graduate) and career changers interested in pursuing a career in the professional theater.
+Successful candidates for both programs are highly motivated individuals who have arts-related experience and training, as well as a passion for the exploration of the human condition through the dramatic forms.

 Graduating senior or alumnus.

 Seasonal fellowships are full-time and require a commitment of 35 weeks generally between August and May.
 Specific dates depend on departmental needs.

 Usually in January.